moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 * [**Hackathons** Channel of the Moonbeam Discord](https://discord.gg/moonbeam)
 * [**Developers** Channel of the Axelar Discord](https://discord.gg/jwDbjqd9Sh)

-### Dev's Open Mic Every Wednesday at 1pm EST / 5 PM UTC
+### Dev's Open Mic Every Thursday at 1pm EST / 5 PM UTC
 Join the [Moonbeam Team on Discord](https://discord.gg/moonbeam) for the Devs Open Mic.
 Akin to a "hackathon office hours", this is a great chance to ask any questions about the hackathon or building on Moonbeam.
 ![Devs Open Mic Image](https://i.ibb.co/QPRLFPT/2.png)